cmu-odml/cmu-odml.github.io/labs/02_model_data.md

 | Member 4  | [Your Name]      |

-Base Model and Evaluation [2 points]
+Base Model and Evaluation [1 point]
 ----

-1. [1 point] Clearly describe the task, dataset and split, and model that you will be using, including specific references to the relevant papers and code.
+1. [0.5 points] Clearly describe the task, dataset and split, and model that you will be using, including specific references to the relevant papers and code.

-1. [1 point] Compute the accuracy for your task.
+1. [0.5 points] Compute the accuracy for your task.
 What accuracy do you obtain on your task, and using what hyperparameters?
 This will be your "base model".

     > Note that the most appropriate evaluation for your task might not be accuracy; please describe how end-task performance is measured for your dataset.
 "Accuracy" in the rest of the report will refer to this metric.

-Benchmarking Base Model [8 points]
+Benchmarking Base Model [4 points]
 ----

-3. [3 points] Now, implement three methods for benchmarking the efficiency of this model.
-Show us only the relevant code snippets, and explain your approach.
+3. [1.5 points] Now, implement three methods for benchmarking the efficiency of this model.
+Explain your approach.
+Show us only the relevant code snippets for each method.

     - **Inference Latency:** Measure the average time it takes to classify each example.
 You should run this a few times, and throw away the first measurement to allow for initial warmup (e.g. caching, etc.)

+        ```python
+        def measure_inference_latency(model, data):
+            # your code here
+            return latency
+        ```

     - **Parameter count:** Write a function to compute the number of parameters in your model.
 You should be able to use the same function as you implemented in Lab 1.

+        ```python
+        def count_parameters(model):
+            # your code here
+            return num_parameters
+        ```

     - **FLOPs:** Write a function to compute the number of floating-point operations that need to be performed in order to do inference on one example in your model.
 This time, feel free to use resources you find on the web, but be sure to cite them in your writeup.
 Clearly explain the approach you took and explain any decision points.

+        ```python
+        def count_flops(model, data):
+            # your code here
+            return flops
+        ```

-4. [1 point] What is the exact hardware that you are using to benchmark your code?
+4. [0.5 points] What is the exact hardware that you are using to benchmark your code?
 Report the CPU and RAM, in as much detail as is available from your operating system.

-5. [2 points] Report the average inference latency of your model and plot the first ten iterations of inference latency (including the warm-up ones).
+5. [1 point] Report the average inference latency of your model and plot the first ten iterations of inference latency (including the warm-up ones).
 Is the variance high or low?
 Did you notice any outliers?
 Was the first iteration of inference slower than the others?
 Try to explain any phenomena you note.

-6. [1 point] Report the parameter count of your model.
+6. [0.5 points] Report the parameter count of your model.

-7. [1 point] Report the number of FLOPs that your model requires to perform inference.
+7. [0.5 points] Report the number of FLOPs that your model requires to perform inference.
 Does this align with your expectations?
 Why or why not?

-Varying the input size [4 points]
+Varying the input size [2 points]
 ----

-8. [3 points] Now, try varying the input size (input resolution) of your base model.
+8. [1.5 points] Now, try varying the input size (input resolution) of your base model.
 Downsample using two different methods, across 3 different resolutions.
 Report the parameter counts, FLOPs, and inference latency, and generate three plots (each plot showing both methods of downsizing) for each of the following:

     - FLOPs on the x axis and accuracy on the y axis
     - Latency on the x axis and accuracy on the y axis
     - FLOPs on the x axis and latency on the y axis

-9. [1 point] Explain why you chose each method of downsizing.
+9. [0.5 point] Explain why you chose each method of downsizing.
 How do the two different transformations compare in terms of accuracy and efficiency?

-Varying number of parameters [3 points]
+Varying number of parameters [1.5 points]
 ----

 Now, try varying the number of parameters in your base model, or using a larger/smaller model of the same family.
 If you are modifying your base model (removing layers, etc.), try to come up with a method that will have the smallest negative impact on accuracy.
 The specific way that you do this will depend on the model.